tefi-anbessa/test_bench/docs/TESTING.md

   - Use traits for common variations of models
   - Avoid testing validations through factory traits
   - Keep factories simple and maintainable
+  - Test test/factories_test.rb will test all found factories and traits automatically.
+  - Add any specialized model tests to test/models_test.rb if required.

 ### Controllers